81%

 "The tools that exist today were not designed for the life Robert is actually living.
 They were designed for a younger, employed person managing work deliverables."

-Source: Government of Canada; NRC Canada Aging in Place Challenge Program
+Source: National Research Council of Canada, Aging in Place Challenge program.

 The cost of getting this wrong